calebmeyer/dotfiles/README.md

 # dotfiles
-my personal dotfiles, managed by thoughtbot/rcm
+my personal dotfiles.

-Sets up git, zsh, antigen, emacs, vim, macvim, and a few more.
+Sets up git, fish, zsh, antigen, emacs, vim, macvim, and a few more.

+`sudo apt install fish`
+or
+`brew install fish`

+then ./install to get started.